man-netcat/Javelin/README.md

 - h2-mod
 - ezboiii

 You'll need to provide the paths for your AlterWare and Plutonium clients.
-Drop ezboiii and h2-mod in the corresponding folders where applicable.
+For Plutonium, provide the path to the folder in %localappdata%. (it contains a bin and games folder) For Alterware, provide a directory containing the alterware-launcher.exe Drop ezboiii and h2-mod in the corresponding folders where applicable.
 All games must be owned on steam for this launcher to work.
 Cracked copies will __not__ work.